nosco/hx/README.md

 ```

 Currently, `:style` is special cased where it will recursively marshall it so that it's
 easy to work with native elements.
-You won't have to do this with `:style`, but any
-other props will need this manual conversion.
+Any other props will need this manual conversion.

 --

 If the compiler doesn't see a map literal in the second position, it effectively
 treats it as a child element and simply passes it through unchanged.

-As a convenience, though, if props are `nil`, `hx.react` will check if the first child
+As a convenience, `hx.react` will check if the first child
 is a map, and if so, shallowly convert it to a JS object at runtime.
 There should be no
 functional difference between doing this at runtime vs. compile-time, but there may be
 a slight performance hit.
 In most cases, this will be unnoticeable; however if you have